HirotakaDango/music-player/README.md

 - 🎵 **Scan Local Music**: Recursively scans your directory for `mp3`, `m4a`, `flac`, `ogg`, and `wav` files (excluding uploads).
 - 🏷️ **Automatic Metadata**: Uses [getID3](https://github.com/JamesHeinrich/getID3) to extract artist, album, year, genre, and cover images.
 - 📚 **Library Management**: Browse by songs, artists, albums, genres, or favorites.
 Instant search included.
-- ❤️ **Favorites**: Mark/unmark songs as favorites (custom order, stored per user).
-Drag to reorder.
+- ❤️ **Favorites**: Mark/unmark songs as favorites.
+Drag to reorder in "Favorites" view.
 Import/export supported.
-- 🔊 **Player**: Play, pause, next/prev, repeat, shuffle, seeking, and cover art display.
+- 🔊 **Player**: Play, pause, next/prev, repeat, shuffle, seek, and cover art display.
 In-browser playback via HTML5 `<audio>`.
+Media Session API support.
 - 🖼️ **Album Art**: Displays embedded images as `.webp` (SVG fallback if missing).
-- 📱 **Responsive UI**: Fully responsive, with a mobile-optimized layout.
+- 📱 **Responsive UI**: Mobile-optimized, fast, and touch-friendly.
 - ⚡ **PWA Support**: Install as an app on your phone or desktop.
-Works offline (caches assets & some API).
+Works offline (caches static assets & some API).
 Manifest & service worker included.
 - 🚀 **No Database Setup**: Uses SQLite, auto-initialized on first run.
 - 👤 **User Accounts**: Register/login.
 Each user can upload their own music, manage their own favorites and uploads.
 - ☁️ **Upload Music**: Upload new songs (multi-file, genre auto-detected from file/tag or custom).
-Embedded metadata extraction.
 Each user can upload up to 5 songs per day (daily limit).
 - 🏷️ **Edit Genre**: Change genre from the context menu.
 - 🗑️ **Delete Songs**: Delete your own uploads from the UI/context menu.
 - ⬇️ **Download Songs**: Download your uploads directly from the context menu.
 - 🔐 **Session Security**: All write actions require login.
 Uploads require account verification by an admin.
 - 🛠️ **Settings**: Change password and manage your account.
 - 🏢 **Admin Panel**: Admin can verify/un-verify user accounts, view user stats, and manage verification for uploads.
+- 🎶 **Playlists**: Create, manage, and reorder custom playlists for your favorite tracks.
+- 🔄 **Drag-and-drop Ordering**: Reorder favorites and playlist songs by dragging.

 ## Demo